PrimeTimeTran/next-blog/data/blog/closure.md

   </div>
 </div>

-### 8. Create instance of User in our API
+### 8. Trigger Create/Save Hook

-Now all we have to do is create an instance of User in our API endpoint.
+By creating an instance of `User` using Mongo when this endpoint is hit we'll trigger our hooks behind the scenes.

 ```js showLineNumbers {4-7}
 // .server/api/index.get.ts